01 Sep Building Successful Value-Based Partnerships

 - Clinical Episode Contracting Guidance for Commercial Payers: This guidance provides an objective tool for payers and providers to work together to make key program and contract design decisions in a logical, step-wise way.
 It also includes links to key resources that can assist organizations in pursuing specific design elements.

 - Care Management Contracting for High Need High Cost Populations: This resource is designed to help provider and payer organizations effectively contract for high-need, high-cost programs.
-The resource includes a whitepaper that shares information and recommendations regarding a range of different care models and contracting approaches; and a practical set of guidelines to providers and payers develop contracts that incorporate reimbursement for high-need, high-cost individuals.
-This resource was developed in collaboration with the Pacific Business Group on Health with financial support from the Commonwealth Fund and the SCAN Foundation.
+The resource includes a whitepaper that shares information and recommendations regarding a range of different care models and contracting approaches; and a practical set of guidelines to providers and payers to develop contracts that incorporate reimbursement for high-need, high-cost individuals.
+This resource was developed in collaboration with the Pacific Business Group on Health with financial support from the Commonwealth Fund and The SCAN Foundation.

 - Addressing Consumer Priorities in Value-based Care: This framework aids systems in ensuring consumer priorities remain front and center during all phases of the transformation to a value-based care system.
-The framework includes six principles, including (1) include patients/consumers as partners in decision-making at all levels of care, (2) deliver person-centered care, (3) design alternative payment models (APMs) that benefit consumers, (4) drive continuous quality improvements, (5) accelerate use of person-centered health information technology, and (6) promote health equity for all.
+The framework includes six principles, including (1) include patients/consumers as partners in decision-making at all levels of care, (2) deliver person-centered care, (3) design alternative payment models (APMs) that benefit consumers, (4) drive continuous quality improvements, (5) accelerate the use of person-centered health information technology, and (6) promote health equity for all.

-- Consumer Engagement Structures and Mechanisms: This guidance represents output from an environmental scan and survey that helped identify consumer engagement structures and mechanisms utilized by provider organizations in the design and governance of value-based payment programs.
+- Consumer Engagement Structures and Mechanisms: This guidance represents the output from an environmental scan and survey that helped identify consumer engagement structures and mechanisms utilized by provider organizations in the design and governance of value-based payment programs.

 - Organizational Level Consumer Engagement: What It Takes: This case study report explores what it takes for health systems to meaningfully engage patients and their families in governance and operational decision-making, highlighting engagement efforts at three organizations – HRHCare, Children’s Mercy Kansas City, and Trinity Health.
 This paper was developed in collaboration with Community Catalyst with support from the Robert Wood Johnson Foundation.
+As a result of this project, HCTTF and Community Catalyst developed a web-based change package, Organizational Level Consumer Engagement: Implementing and Sustaining Successful Strategies.
+The change package is meant to serve as a guide for health systems seeking to improve and develop meaningful person-centered engagement structures at the organizational level and includes key action steps, self-assessment questions, useful resources for designing, implementing, and scaling engagement strategies.

 - Engaging Consumers in Care Delivery: HCTTF created an implementation This framework provides guidance for engaging consumers in their care delivery.
 The Framework is organized around three core elements of care that engage patients, including: (1) coordination of care and systems of care, including physical/mental health and social services, (2) shared and empowered decision-making, and (3) individual activation for self-management.